A Republican Poll Shows Roy Moore Way Down in the Alabama Senate Race

 A new poll from the National Republican Senatorial Committee, the campaign arm of the Senate Republicans, has Moore trailing his Democratic opponent Doug Jones by 12 points, percentage points, 51% to 39%, according to data obtained by TIME.
 The poll was first reported by Politico.

-The was conducted among 500 registered voters.
+The poll was conducted among 500 registered voters.
 November 12 and 13, three and four days after the Washington Post published its story detailing accounts from four women about the way Mooore pursued them when they were teenagers.
 Also on November 13, a fifth accuser, Beverly Young Nelson, came forward with allegations that Moore had assaulted her when she was sixteen and he was a District Attorney.

 Data from a NRSC survey conducted in the beginning of October showed Moore leading Jones by sixteen percentage points, 53%to 37%, with 10% of voters undecided.
 A second survey, conducted November 6 and 7 — right before the Post article was published — showed Moore ahead of Jones by 9 percentage points, 51 percent to 42 percent.